Target Industry Clusters

 Texas’ highly trained workforce, top-tier research institutions and business-friendly climate strengthens the state’s status as a global life science industry leader.
 The Lone Star State is home to the world’s largest medical center, the Texas Medical Center (TMC), the world’s largest children’s hospital, the Texas Children’s Hospital, and the world’s largest cancer hospital, MD Anderson Cancer Center.

-Our state also has 11 medical universities and is continuing to expand its network with the addition of two new medical schools.
+Our state also has 13 medical universities and is continuing to expand its network with the upcoming addition of a new medical school at Sam Houston State University.
+In addition, the University of Texas Health Science Center announced plans for a new school in Tyler.
 The Dell Medical School at the University of Texas—Austin is the first MD-training institution in nearly 50 years to be built from the ground up at a top-tier U.S. research university.

 Since the discovery of the Spindletop oilfield in 1901, Texas has been a leader the production of energy.
 Texas’ geography and natural resources, excellent transportation system, skilled labor force, and leadership in environmental research give the state an energy advantage.